 - 21/2 Tsp Baking Powder

 - 2 Tbsp Water

 - Pre heat the oven to 350°F (175°C).

 - Lightly brush the insides of the cake pan with melted butter/oil and coat with flour.
 Line the bottom of the pan with parchment paper.

-- Sift the flour, salt and baking soda together.
+Sift the flour, salt and baking powder together.
 Take the cocoa in a small mixing bowl, add 2 Tbsp water, mix to form a paste and set aside.

 Mix oil, sugar, and eggs in a mixing bowl .
 Beat well till the mixture turns pale.
 Add the vanilla extract and mix well.
 Fold in half the flour mix.
 Stir in the milk/water.
 Gently fold in the remaining flour mix .
 The batter will be loose.
 Scoop a few spoonfuls of the batter (up to half) into the cocoa mix and stir till the mix reaches uniform color.

 - Transfer the batter to the cake pan, alternating the brown and white batters till all the batter is used up.
 Make swirl patterns using a toothpick to get the marble look .

 - Bake in the pre heated oven for 20 minutes.
 If the sides seem to brown reduce the temperature to 325°F(160°C) .
 Bake for additional 15 to 20 minutes for 8" or 9" round cakes.
 To check to see if the cake is done insert a cake tester/tooth pick/ skewer into the center of the cake.
 The cake is done when the test comes out clean.